-We believe that the PERSON has intrinsic worth, is unique and is created by and accountable.
-PERSON is used to designate individuals, families, aggregates, communities and societies who are consumers of healthcare; and have developmental, cognitive, psychosocial, spiritual, cultural and physiological dimensions.
-The PERSON interacts holistically within the environment, is an active collaborator in healthcare, and is responsible for individual life choices affecting health and healthcare issues.
+We believe that the PERSON is a unique, holistic being with intrinsic worth.
+Person is defined as individuals, families (identified by the individual), aggregates, communities and global societies who are consumers of healthcare with developmental, psychosocial, spiritual, cultural and physiologic dimensions.
+The person interacts within the environment as an active collaborator in healthcare, responsible for individual life choices affecting health and healthcare issues.

-We believe HEALTH is a dynamic and holistic process resulting in a person’s perceived state-of-being.
-Health promotion, illness prevention, health maintenance and restoration and rehabilitative activities influence the person’s present level of wellness.
-Optimal health implies the achievement of the highest level of wellness throughout the life span, up to and including death.
+We believe HEALTH is a dynamic, holistic process that projects a person’s perceived state of wellness.
+Health promotion, wellness, restoration and revitalization activities influence a person’s level of health and energy.
+Optimal health implies the achievement of the highest level of natural balance in all spheres throughout the entire life continuum.

 We believe that ENVIRONMENT is the continuous interaction of processes internal and external to the person.
 Internal processes include stimuli from within the person or manifestations that are perceived from the surrounding space.
-External processes reflect the interaction of the person within the physical setting, and recognition of historical, demographic, technological, political and cultural influences.
-All interactions among the person, health and nursing occur within the limitless boundaries of environment.
+External processes reflect the interaction of the person within the physical setting with recognition of historical, demographic, technological, political and cultural influences.
+Interaction of the person within the external environment and nursing will incorporate the highest standards for safety and quality of care.
+All interactions among the person, health and nursing occur within the boundaries of the internal and external environments.

 We believe NURSING EDUCATION promotes the social and intellectual growth of the learner.
 The pursuit of knowledge fosters an attitude that values the lifelong process of personal and professional development and social responsibility.
 The liberal educational curricular dimension provides the theoretical and experiential activities necessary for establishing a broad foundation for subsequent development.
-The addition of principles, concepts, and theories of nursing, generated by nursing research, culminates in a program of studies that enables the student to utilize a conceptual basis for nursing practice.
+The addition of principles, concepts and theories of nursing, generated by nursing research, culminates in a program of studies that enables the student to utilize a conceptual basis for nursing practice.
+Integration of nursing informatics (intersection of healthcare, information science, computer technology and nursing science) throughout the curriculum supports evidence-based practice and quality healthcare outcomes.
 Emphasis is placed on supporting the learner’s development in assuming roles consistent with the profession of nursing.
 In accordance with our beliefs supporting career mobility, Chamberlain College of Nursing offers programs of nursing education that promote opportunities for individuals to enter and advance within the profession of nursing.